Rank One Perturbations Supported by Hybrid Geometries and Their Deformations: Rank One Perturbation Supported by a Sphere and a Point in

 where we have used

 Similarly,

-The resolvent of the model is formally given by the same equation (\ref{resolventcirclepoint}), where $|f_2 \rangle =|\Sigma\rangle$ and the matrix $\Phi$ can be defined on the complex plane by an analytic continuation of the above expressions.
-It is easy to see that the form of the above matrix looks similar to our two dimensional version if we express its entries in terms of the Bessel functions using $I_{1/2}(z)=\sqrt{\frac{2}{\pi z}}\sinh z$ and $K_{1/2}(z)=\sqrt{\frac{\pi}{2z}}e^{-z}$:
+The resolvent of the model is formally given by equation (\ref{resolventcirclepoint}), where $|f_2 \rangle =|\Sigma\rangle$ and the matrix $\Phi$ can be defined on the complex plane by an analytic continuation of the above expressions.
+It is easy to see that the matrix elements of above matrix looks similar to our two-dimensional version if we express its entries in terms of the Bessel functions using $I_{1/2}(z)=\sqrt{\frac{2}{\pi z}}\sinh z$ and $K_{1/2}(z)=\sqrt{\frac{\pi}{2z}}e^{-z}$,